leijendary/tikkie-assessment/README.md

 - Create person
 - List persons
-- (Bonus) trigger a lambda function from an SQS queue
+- (Bonus) trigger a lambda function from an SNS topic

 The tech stack is really nice and i prefer this over long running servers.
 But of course, servers are useful in some cases.